anoma/taiga/book/src/exec.md

 When solvers receive partial solutions from the gossip network, they must check all of the proofs attached to them.

-#### Local commitment trees

-To store note commitments of the created notes, a local commitment tree `CMtree` is created.
-After the transaction is finalized, the tree will be published on the blockchain along with the transaction.

 ### Partial vs final match

 After the solver matches the notes, two cases are possible: